AnasSiddiqui18/appwrite-chat/readme.md

 In your appwrite console create a project and database.

-1. Create a collection called "messages" and add the following attributes:
+1. First of all Create two collections called "messages" and chat-box and add the following attributes:

+messages collection = {
 - user_id
+- room_id
 - username
 - body
+}

+chat-box collection = {
+- name
+- id
+}

-2. From your `messages` collection, go to the "settings" --> "Update Permissions" --> "+ Add Role" and select "Any".
+2. From your `messages` & `chat-box` collections, go to the "settings" --> "Update Permissions" --> "+ Add Role" and select "Any".
 Give this user type "Create", "Read", "Update" and "Delete" permissions.

 Once you've set up your project you should be able to update all necessary env variables.
 Run your development server to view the output.